Jeffrey Konvitz: Film career

-Konvitz’s sequel to The Sentinel, The Guardian, sold out entirely in 10 days.
+Konvitz's sequel to The Sentinel, The Guardian, sold out entirely in 10 days.
 Its publisher, Bantam, went back to immediately print a million extra copies.

-Konvitz dedicated The Guardian to Rufus, who he credited with editing Chapter 27.
-Rufus was Konvitz’s 170-Pound Great Pyrenese who ate the problematic Chapter, forcing Konvitz to successfully rewrite it.
+Konvitz dedicated The Guardian to "Rufus," who he credited with editing Chapter 27.
+Rufus was Konvitz's 170-Pound Great Pyrenees who ate the problematic chapter, forcing Konvitz to successfully rewrite it.

-Konvitz rose to become one of the top independent production executives in Hollywood in the 1980's and 90's, leading two Nasdaq-listed Entertainment companies: Kings Road Entertainment, and Communications and Entertainment Corp./Odyssey Entertainment Konvitz was at the forefront of a new wave of film-financing in the 1980s.
+Konvitz rose to become one of the top independent production executives in Hollywood in the 1980s and 90's, leading two Nasdaq-listed Entertainment companies: Kings Road Entertainment, and Communications and Entertainment Corp./Odyssey Entertainment Konvitz was at the forefront of a new wave of film financing in the 1980s.
 This effective new model, structured financing including gap financing, quickly spread through Hollywood and abroad, and remains a popular strategy for independent film production even today.